Stable polarized del Pezzo surfaces: Introduction

 \section{Introduction}

 In recent years the notion of $K$-stability has been of great importance in the study of the existence of canonical metrics on complex varieties.
 This is mainly because of the following

 \begin{conjecture*}[Yau--Tian--Donaldson] Let $X$ be a smooth variety, and let $L$ be an ample line bundle on $X$.
-Then $X$ admits a constant scalar curvature K\"ahler (cscK) metric in $c_1(L)$ if and only if the pair $(X,L)$ is $K$-stable. \end{conjecture*}
+Then $X$ admits a constant scalar curvature K\"ahler (cscK) metric in $c_1(L)$ if and only if the pair $(X,L)$ is $K$-polystable. \end{conjecture*}

-In the case of toric surfaces, the conjecture follows from the classical results of Donaldson \cite{SD-toric-surfaces} and recent results of Codogni and Stoppa \cite{CS16}.
-It is known in different degrees of generality that $K$-stability is a necessary condition for the existence of a cscK metric, with the most general result due to Berman, Darvas and Lu \cite{BDL16}.
+It is known in different degrees of generality that $K$-stability is a necessary condition for the existence of a cscK metric, with the most general result due to Berman, Darvas and Lu \cite{BDL16} following work of Darvas and Rubinstein \cite{DR17}.
 To show that it is also a sufficient condition is currently one of the main open questions in the field.
 For smooth Fano varieties polarized by anticanonical line bundles, this was recently proved by Chen, Donaldson and Sun in \cite{CDS}.

 The goal of this paper is to study $K$-stability of polarized smooth del Pezzo surfaces.
 This problem is explicitly solved in the toric case by Donaldson \cite{SD-toric-surfaces}.
 Surprisingly, we do not know many results about the non-toric case.
 By the famous theorem of Tian \cite{Tian1990}, all non-toric smooth del Pezzo surfaces are K\"ahler-Einstein, so that they are $K$-stable for the anticanonical polarization.
-Arezzo and Pacard's results \cite{AP2} imply the $K$-stability for many other polarizations.
+Results of Arezzo and Pacard \cite{AP1,AP2}, Arezzo, Pacard and Singer \cite{APS}, and Rollin and Singer \cite{RS} imply the $K$-stability for many other polarizations.
 On the other hand, one can use Ross and Thomas's \cite[Example~5.30]{RT} to produce many $K$-unstable polarizations on every smooth non-toric del Pezzo surface.

 The main result of this paper is

 \begin{theorem} Let $S$ be a smooth del Pezzo surface such that $K_S^2\leqslant 2$, and let $L$ be an ample $\mathbb{Q}$-divisor on $S$.
 If $-K_S-\frac{2}{3}\frac{-K_S\cdot L}{L^2}L$ is nef, then $(S,L)$ is $K$-stable. \end{theorem}